 What's Behind A Rise In Conscience Complaints For Health Care Workers?

-When health care workers feel they have been forced to do something they disagree with on moral or religious grounds, they can file complaints with the federal department of Health and Human Services' Office for Civil Rights.
-Some high profile cases have involved nurses who objected to providing abortion services.
+When health care workers feel they have been forced to do something they disagree with on moral or religious grounds, they can file complaints with the Department of Health and Human Services' Office for Civil Rights.
+Some high-profile cases have involved nurses who objected to providing abortion services.

 For a decade, the agency got an average of one of these complaints of conscience violations each year.
-The complaints can include doctors, nurses, or other health care workers who feel a hospital or clinic that receives federal funds has discriminated against them because of their moral position.
-Groups of health care providers can also file complaints.
+The complaints can include doctors, nurses or other health care workers who feel a hospital or clinic that receives federal funds has discriminated against them because of their moral position.
+Groups of health care providers also can file complaints.

 Last year, the number of complaints jumped to 343.